 All PRBB scientists.
 4 participants only.

 Participants will learn how to capture and keep the attention of their audience and the importance of emotional commitment.
-They will work on articulating and clarifying their scientific ideas into a robust and coherent talk that offers itself easily for polished and professional delivery.
-They will develop their feedback practice, learning how essential it is in the learning process when received and given constructively.
+They will work on articulating and clarifying their scientific ideas into a clear and coherent talk that offers itself for polished, professional delivery - whether online or in-person.
+They will also develop their skills in giving and receiving constructive feedback as a key part of the learning process.

 The workshop has been designed specifically for the online setting, using the small group tutorial method to offer a focused and supportive atmosphere for maximum engagement.